The Quarterback (Glee): Critical response

 Katy Kroll of Rolling Stone acknowledged the emotional strength of this episode and that "even if you were just a casual viewer or tuned in for the very first time to rubberneck, you probably shed a tear during the emotionally charged special episode".
-However, she criticized the way the writers left the cause of Finn's death.
-Rae Votta of Billboard praised the way Glee was able to deal with grief right upfront in a way other TV shows are not able to do.
-Also stating "There's no perfect way to do this sort of an episode, but Glee gave Cory and Finn a heartfelt send-off the way they knew best."
+However, she criticized the way the writers left the cause of Finn's death unstated.
+Rae Votta of Billboard praised the way Glee was able to deal with grief right upfront in a way other TV shows are not able to do, as well as stating: "There's no perfect way to do this sort of an episode, but Glee gave Cory and Finn a heartfelt send-off the way they knew best."

-Hank Stuever of The Washington Post was more critical of the episode, noting the show's "erasing Finn," and that the lack of previous footage of him during the episode "undermined the episode's strongest scenes, including one in which Finn's mother, Carole [...] broke down in tears while packing her son's bedroom.
-It also left a little hollow spot in the final minute when Will Schuester [...] sobbed in Finn's varsity letter jacket."
+Hank Stuever of the Washington Post was more critical of the episode, noting the show's "erasing Finn", and that the lack of previous footage of him during the episode "undermined the episode's strongest scenes, including one in which Finn's mother, Carole ... broke down in tears while packing her son's bedroom.
+It also left a little hollow spot in the final minute when Will Schuester ... sobbed in Finn's varsity letter jacket."
 He did, however, comment positively on the episode's transition from comedic to serious; its song choices; and its overall effect, which "was indeed a sense of finality, particularly as it relates to the fleetingness of fame."